How to get to Machu Picchu: 9 Ways to Visit the Sacred City

 However, you might want to check with different travel agents and compare itineraries and prices. to make sure you book what you really want.

-I recommend always to look very well at what the tour includes and what doesn’t.
+I always recommend looking very well at what the tour includes and what it doesn’t.

 6. Vilcabamba trek

-The Vilcabamba trek to Machu Picchu is the most remote and challenging of all the treks but, and probably for these reasons the most fascinating and spectacular.
+The Vilcabamba trek to Machu Picchu is the most remote and challenging of all the treks, but probably for these reasons, the most fascinating and spectacular.

 The trails you will walk by are still untouched and well-preserved but you need to keep in mind that this trek is not for the faint of heart.

-It’s normally a 5 days hike that ends at Machu Picchu and it comes with different variations and trail combinations.
+It’s normally a 5-day hike that ends at Machu Picchu, and it comes with different variations and trail combinations.

-Here on this site, you can check more in details about the itinerary and all the aspects of this hike.
+Here on this site, you can check more in detail about the itinerary and all the aspects of this hike.

 7. Inca Jungle Trek

-While doing my research about all the alternative options to Machu Pichu I am realizing how commercial this area has become and as I am writing this post I truly hope that all these tours are crafted with an eco-friendly mindset, in the respect of the environment and the local population and not only with a business goal.
+While doing my research about all the alternative options to Machu Picchu, I realized how commercial this area has become, and as I am writing this post, I truly hope that all these tours are crafted with an eco-friendly mindset, in respect of the environment and the local population and not only with a business goal.

 Having said that, this particular itinerary looks to me the most suitable for adventure seekers for whom just walking by itself is not enough to trigger the fun alert in you!